Q: What is Amazon EMR?

 Q: Does Amazon EMR support multiple simultaneous cluster?

 Yes.
 At any time, you can create a new cluster, even if you’re already running one or more clusters.

 Q: How many clusters can I run simultaneously?

 You can start as many clusters as you like.
-You are limited to 20 instances across all your clusters.
-If you need more instances, complete the Amazon EC2 instance request form and your use case and instance increase will be considered.
-If your Amazon EC2 limit has been already raised, the new limit will be applied to your Amazon EMR clusters.
+When you get started, you are limited to 20 instances across all your clusters.
+If you need more instances, complete the Amazon EC2 instance request form.
+Once your Amazon EC2 limit is raised, the new limit will be automatically applied to your Amazon EMR clusters.